asmejkal/DiscordFoobarStatus/README.md

-# Discord Status (Rich Presence) for foobar2000
+# Discord Status for foobar2000 (Rich Presence)

-Shows your currently playing track in foobar2000 in your Discord status.
+Shows the currently playing track in foobar2000 in your Discord status.
 Works similarly to the Spotify integration.

 ## Features
 - Displays album art thumbnails, similar to the Spotify integration (images are fetched from Deezer).